AndrzejWinogradow/Nauka_SQL/readme.md

-# X practice and theory
+# SQL practice and theory

 ## Table of Contents
 * [General Info](#general-information)